 The South lighthouse, called “Celarain,” is within the grounds of the Punta Sur Eco Park, run by the Cozumel municipality.

-Climb to the top of Cozumel’s Celarian lighthouse for an amazing view, and learn about its working history in the cute museum on the ground floor.
+Climb to the top of Cozumel’s Celarain lighthouse for an amazing view, and learn about its working history in the cute museum on the ground floor.

 Kids of all ages love seeing this reenactment of an ancient Mayan Ball Game, called “Pok-ta Pok” in the Mayan language.

-Demonstrated by trained historic performers in exciting and elaborate Mayabn warrior garb, a large, hard rubber ball is moved around a walled court by the players’ feet, legs, and hips.
+Demonstrated by trained historic performers in exciting and elaborate Mayan warrior garb, a large, hard rubber ball is moved around a walled court by the players’ feet, legs, and hips.

 It is thought by some to be the direct precursor to modern-day futbol, or soccer.

-Sometimes the city of Cozumel also puts on live demonstrations in the main central plaza, or you can plan a day at the cultural theme park Kun Che in Cozumel, and see a live ball game as part of your daily ticket.
+Sometimes the city of Cozumel also puts on live demonstrations in the main central plaza, or you can book a day at the cultural theme park Kun Che in Cozumel, and see a live ball game as part of your daily ticket.
+Book now!

 Advisory: Some themes of this can be a little scary, depending on your child.

-To get a full sense of this Meso-American ball-game ritual, check out this helpful video from the Smithsonian Institution, so you’ll know a little more about the game’s history and likely symbolism.
+To get a full sense of this Meso-American ball-game ritual, check out this helpful video on YouTube, from the Smithsonian Institution.
+You’ll know a little more about the game’s history and likely symbolism, and whether your kids will enjoy it.

 Completed in 2016, Cozumel’s planetarium, named Cha’an Ka’an, is a sharp new facility in the southern hotel zone area.